Hamilton Fish III: 1942 election

 In the 1942 election, Fish, like other former isolationists, was considered vulnerable.
 The Orange and Putnam district, which Fish represented, had begun to turn against him.
 Polls predicted, incorrectly, that Fish would not even win the Republican primary.
 For the first time in his 22 years of political campaigning, he opened campaign headquarters.
 Soon thereafter, he was repudiated by the popular Republican gubernatorial candidate, Thomas Dewey.
 Time magazine, a persistent critic of Fish, termed him "the Nation's No. 1 isolationist."
 Less than two weeks before the 1942 election, Drew Pearson's nationally syndicated column Washington Merry-Go-Round described in detail how in 1939, Fish had received over $3,100 in cash from a source with German ties.
-Hill narrowly won re-election against judge and Democratic activist Ferdinand A. Hoyt, by four percentage points, 48,793 to 44,751 votes.
+Fish narrowly won re-election against judge and Democratic activist Ferdinand A. Hoyt, by four percentage points, 48,793 votes to 44,751.

 1944 defeat

 However, reapportionment, which took effect in 1944, fragmented what had been his 26th District.
 That year, he ran in the 29th District, which no longer included his home county of Putnam but included one county (Orange) from his previous district and three new counties.
 Augustus W. Bennet of Newburgh defeated Fish by approximately 5,000 votes.
 As Time magazine reported, "In New York, to the nation's delight, down went rabid anti-Roosevelt isolationist Hamilton Fish, after 24 years in Congress.
 His successor: liberal Augustus W. Bennet, Newburgh lawyer."

 Fish said in his concession speech that his defeat "should be largely credited to Communistic and Red forces from New York City backed by a large slush fund probably exceeding $250,000."
 In a farewell speech before the House on December 11, 1944, he stated, "It took most of the New Deal Administration, half of Moscow, $400,000, and Governor Dewey to defeat me."
 Fish also stated, "I particularly wanted to be elected to serve as chairman of the Rules Committee to stop the march toward communism and totalitarianism in America.
 I have no regrets whatever, as I waged the strongest possible fight that I knew how."

-Embittered by his defeat, Fish promptly sued Robert F. Cutler, the executive secretary of the group Good Government Committee for libel, seeking $250,000 in damages for advertisements depicting Fish as a Nazi sympathizer.
+Embittered by his defeat, Fish promptly sued Robert F. Cutler, executive secretary of the Good Government Committee group, for libel, seeking $250,000 in damages for advertisements depicting Fish as a Nazi sympathizer.
 The ads also depicted Fish associating with the "American Führer," Fritz Kuhn.
 He would later discontinue the lawsuit without a settlement.